ingebjorgtorresen/StuddyBuddy/readme.md

 To build the project, run mvn install from root-project (studdyBuddy-folder).
 This will run all the tests and qualitychecks.

-The project must run from the ui_module, either with mvn -pl ui javafx:run or first run cd ui and then mavn javafx:run.
+The project must run from the ui_module, either with mvn -pl ui javafx:run or first run cd ui and then mvn javafx:run.
 Know that mvn install must have been ran beforhand on the modules that the ui-module is depending on.

 # Group gr2144 repository
 The StuddyBuddy-project consists of a folder called "studdyBuddy" that makes up the coding project.
-Within this folder there are three folders; "core", "docs" and "ui", in addition there is a pom.xml-file.
+Within this folder there are five folders; "config" , "core", "docs" and "ui", in addition there is a pom.xml-file and a userstory.
 At root-level there is a .gitpod.Dockerfile-file, -gitpod.yml-file and a README-file.

+## config
+the config-folder consists of checkstyle and spotbugs that are tools to help to configure the style and check for bugs in our code.

 ## core-folder
-The core-folder consists of src/main/java/core and src/test/java/core.
-In addition to these folders there is a pom.xml-file.
+The core-folder consists of src/main/java/core, src/main/java/json and src/test/java/core.
+In addition to these folders there is a pom.xml-file and a target-folder.

-Within src/main/java/core you can find the classes AbstractStuddyBuddy.java, StuddyBuddy.java, StuddyBuddyRegistration.java and StuddyBuddyModel.
+Within src/main/java/core you can find the classes StuddyBuddy.java, StuddyBuddyRegistration.java and StuddyBuddyModel.

+within src/main/java/json you can find the classes StuddyBuddyDeserializer.java, StuddyBuddyPersistence.java, StuddyBuddyRegistrationDeserializer.java, StuddyBuddyRegistrationSerializer.java, StuddyBuddySerializer.java and StuddyModule.java.

 Within src/test/java/core you can fint the test-classes StuddyBuddyTest.java and StuddyBuddyRegistrationTest.java which tests the Studdybuddy-class and the StuddyBuddyRegistration-class.